Taiga Hirasawa

-Taiga Hirasawa (平沢 大河, Hirasawa Taiga), nicknamed "T-Ga", is a professional Japanese baseball player.
-He plays infielder for the Chiba Lotte Marines.
+Taiga Hirasawa (平沢 大河, Hirasawa Taiga), nicknamed "T-Ga", is a Japanese professional baseball infielder for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Chiba Lotte Marines.

 Career

 He was the first draft pick for the Marines at the 2015 NPB draft.

 Hirasawa signed with the Auckland Tuatara of the Australian Baseball League to play the first 5 weeks of the 2018/19 ABL season.